-The respondent started his journey from Zlopoljac, BiH with the goal to reach Italy with a group of 20 people, two of whom were women.
-They started on the morning of the 10th of June.
+The interviewee started his journey from Zlopoljac, BiH, with the aim of reaching Italy together with a group of 20 people, including two women.
+They started their trek on the morning of the 10th of June.

-After eight hours of walking, the group members reached the Croatian border.
-During the walk, the group members only took short breaks to eat or drink something.
-After they had crossed the Croatian border they kept on walking for about one hour on the main road.
-While they were walking a car passed by and five to ten minutes later a police car, with two police officers in blue uniforms, arrived.
+After an eight-hour hike through BiH, the group members reached the Croatian border.
+During the hike, the members of the group only took short breaks to eat or drink something.
+After crossing the Croatian border, they continued walking on the main road for about an hour.
+The respondent described that during the walk a car drove past them and just five to ten minutes later a police car arrived with two police officers in blue uniforms.

-They stopped the car, walked towards the group members while firing into the air, and telling them to stop.
-The group members were asked to give them their phones and power banks.
-The officers told them that they would give them back their electronic devices when they would get to the Bosnian border.
-All group members had to enter in one police car.
-According to the respondent, the group members had to sit on the floor, on top of each other.
+The officers stopped the car and walked towards the group members while firing into the air, screaming at them to stop.
+Then, the group members were asked to give them their phones and power banks.
+The officers told them that they would give them back their electronic devices once they would reach the Bosnian border.
+Subsequently, the whole group of 20 had to enter in one police car.
+According to the respondent, the group members had to sit on the floor, and on top of each other.

 “They put their sticks out and beat.
 Eight police officers, with black masks.”

-The respondent had wounds on his back, arms, and legs from the striking.
-Women were not beaten by the officers.
-After, the group members were forced to remove their shoes and clothes.
-They had to throw all their things, including their bags, which contained sleeping bags, tents, food, and water onto one pile.
+After the pushback, the respondent showed wounds on his back, arms, and legs from the beating.
+He reported that the women in the group were not beaten by the officers.
+Afterward, the group members were forced to take off their shoes and clothes.
+They were forced to throw all their belongings, including their bags containing sleeping bags, tents, food, and water, into a pile.

 “Remove here and throw it there.
 All things, water, food, all things.
-All things on fire. shoes, socks.
-Only one trouser and one shirt.”
+All things are on fire. shoes, socks.
+Only one trousers and one shirt.”

-The group members were left with only one shirt and one pair of trousers.
-The phones were not, as promised earlier, given back to them.
+The members of the transit group were left with only one shirt and one pair of trousers.
+Their phones were not, as promised earlier, given back to them.